-At a local scale H. midae is thought to be absent from the Doringbaai area where the proposed ranching is to take place.
-The area of coastline under assessment lies beyond the northernmost distribution limits of H. midae on the west coast (Government Gazette 2010, No. 33470, Schedule 2) by approximately 30 km (Branch 2010).
+At a local scale H. midae is thought to be absent from the proposed ranching area.
+The area of coastline under assessment lies beyond the northernmost distribution limits of H. midae on the west coast (Government Gazette 2010, No. 33470, Schedule 2) by approximately 50 km (Branch 2010).
 There is thus no local population of abalone that could be affected by the ranching activity.

 Empirical data on which to derive current national trends in H. midae population status are not available as nationwide surveys have not been conducted over a consistent period.
-However, analysis of data from Fishery Independent Abalone Surveys collected in the commercial fishing area of the south-western Cape between 1996 and 2014 has shown a declining trend in abalone densities (Raemaekers et al. 2011, DAFF 2016).
+However, analysis of data from Fishery Independent Abalone Surveys collected in the commercial fishing area of the south-western Cape between 1996 and 2022 has shown a declining trend in abalone densities (Raemaekers et al. 2011, DFFE 2023).
 In addition, the average size of abalone collected from confiscated catches in the Western Cape has sharply declined (Raemaekers et al. 2011).
-Spatial and age-structured production assessment models show that spawner biomass in the south Western Cape will continue to decline should poaching proceed at current levels.
+Spatial and age-structured production assessment models show that spawner biomass in the South Western Cape will continue to decline should poaching proceed at current levels.
 However, substantial declines in illegal catches are required (49-98%), simply to maintain spawner biomass at the current collapsed levels (DAFF 2016).
-Under the unrealistic scenario that illegal fishing is halted completely, and the TAC only is harvested, simulation models predict resource recovery in some management zones (DAFF 2016).
+Unfortunately, there was a sharp rise in illegal catches in 2018 (47% increase from 2017; DFFE 2023).
+2019 to 2021 has seen lower illegal catches than 2018, but the number of illegal catches remain high (DFFE 2023).

-As management and anti-crime responses have not been successful to date (Raemaekers et al. 2011, DAFF 2016), the national population trend of H. midae is therefore likely to continue to decline as poaching intensity is unlikely to be reduced sufficiently in the foreseeable future to allow for an increase in spawner biomass and population recovery.
+As management and anti-crime responses have not been successful to date (Raemaekers et al. 2011, DFFE 2023), the national population trend of H. midae is therefore likely to continue to decline as poaching intensity is unlikely to be reduced sufficiently in the foreseeable future to allow for an increase in spawner biomass and population recovery.

-6.4 Distribution
+6.4 DISTRIBUTION